sdtony1/cse15l-lab-reports/Lab3.md

 # Part 2
 ## Command Less
-1. The command line option `-N` displays line numbers at the beginning of each line
+1. The command line option `-N` displays line numbers at the beginning of each line.
+This command helps navigate the line.
   * Example 1:
     ```
     Tonys-MBP:technical shenda$ less -N biomed/ar149.txt